ygCoconut/mAP_3Dvolume/README.md

 # mAP_3Dvolume

 ## Introduction:
 This repo contains a tool to evaluate the mean average precision score (mAP) of 3D segmentation volumes.
 This tool uses the cocoapi approach for mAP evaluation.
 The master branch runs super fast.
-If you wish to test out the master branch, you can run the legacy branch (https://github.com/ygCoconut/mAP_3Dvolume/tree/legacy).
+If you wish to test out the master branch, you can run the [legacy branch](https://github.com/ygCoconut/mAP_3Dvolume/tree/legacy).

 ## Important notes:
 - The tool supposes you load arrays saved as h5 files.
 Feel free to change the loadh5 function to load something else.